sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/2200 - text-table.md

 title: "Text Table"
 hidden: false
 ---
-Matches tables based on coordinates in inches and returns their collated column contents.
+Matches tables based on column coordinates in inches and returns their collated column contents.
 Anchor on the table title, or use a negative Offset Y parameter to enable anchoring on a column heading.

 This method's advantages are: